alfie-ns/1003-CW/README.md

 - [X] Test the BST/AVL Functions
 - [X] Test the Set Data Type Functions
+- [X] Insertion testing
+- [X] Deletion testing
-- [ ] Print Visual AVL Tree
+- [X] Print Visual AVL Tree

 'Do not use object-oriented programming other than method-free classes for the data containers.
 Do no	t use the C# Collection library.
 Keep your code simple and clear.
 The module’s DLE page contains an introduction into the C-core of C#.
 There are numerous examples in the lectures and labs showing what you can use.'

 ### Extra Context [ ]

-- This program incorporates box-drawing characters to build the visual AVL tree, to learn this, the following wiki link is a good place to start:  https://en.wikipedia.org/wiki/Box-drawing_character
+- This program incorporates box-drawing characters to build the visual AVL tree, to learn this, the following wiki link is a good place to start !:  https://en.wikipedia.org/wiki/Box-drawing_character
 -